Best Clay Bar

 Chemical Guy's Clay Block

-Chemical Guys Clay_Block_KIT Clay Block V2 and Luber Surface Cleaner
+Chemical Guys Clay Block on Amazon

 • Another "type" of clay bar many would consider the best clay bar due to its handy size, and non-traditional clay bar material